-Here at the Monkton Farleigh Osteopathic Practice Ellena West offers modern/medical acupuncture as an adjunct to her Osteopathic treatment.
-She considers it another tool in her tool box to help repair the musculoskeletal system and resume full function and health.
+Here at the Monkton Farleigh Osteopathic Practice Katie and Lucy offer modern/medical acupuncture as an adjunct to their Osteopathic treatment.
+We consider it another tool in our tool box to help repair the musculoskeletal system and resume full function and health.
 There is some confusion amongst patients as to what acupuncture is and how modern/medical acupuncture differs from traditional acupuncture.
 Here is an explaination that may help.

 What is Acupuncture?